akalmykov/wp-content-copy-protection/readme.txt

 1. Disable right click function on mouse
 2. Disable image drag and drop function
-3. Disable combo keyboard command (CTRL A, C, X, U, P) functions (No 'Select all', 'Copy', 'Cut', 'Paste', 'View Source', or Print via Keyboard)
+3. Disable combo keyboard commands (CTRL A, C, X, U, P) functions (No 'Select all', 'Copy', 'Cut', 'Paste', 'View Source', or Print via Keyboard)
 4. Disable 'Hold to Copy' function on most mobile devices.
 (Protects images and text from copy in most mobile devices)
 5. Displays a client-side error message when Javascript is disabled AND serves the client with blank pages until he/she enables Javascript
+6. Automatically removes the image link URL and defaults the upload settings to 'none' (deters image theft)
-6. iFrame Protection (Buster)
+7. iFrame Protection

 == This Plugin will NOT ==